 - Truffle treats can be stored in the fridge short term or frozen for longer storage.
-See our comprehensive post on making and storing chilled dog treats for additional information on frozen and chilled homemade treats.
+See our comprehensive pet chef help post on making and storing chilled dog treats for additional information.

 - Dog-friendly fruits or berries can be used fresh or thawed from frozen.

-- As noted in the introduction, we often include ground flaxseed in our truffles, but skipped it here because it creates a strong speckling in the truffle dough and we didn’t want to distract from the Christmas colours.
-If you’d like to add some for extra healthy goodness, for easy distribution, you can mix in a couple of tablespoons before adding the coconut flour.
+- As noted above, we often include ground flaxseed in truffles, but skipped it here because we didn’t want to distract from the Christmas colours.
+If you’d like to add some, you can mix in a couple of tablespoons before adding the coconut flour.
 You’ll use less flour as well.

 Labelling Homemade Goodies and Gifts from the Kitchen

 Disclosure: Discounted Kidecals products were provided for my use on a no-obligation basis.
 Opinions provided herein are my own and are an honest representation of my user experience.